The innervation is carried by direct branches of the cervical and brachial plexuses (C3-6).

-- Scalenus medius muscle: originates at the posterior tubercula of the transverse processes of the 3rd to 7th cervical vertebrae and inserts at the first rib dorsally to the scalenus anterior muscle.
+The middle scalene muscle originates at the posterior tubercula of the transverse processes of the 3rd to 7th cervical vertebrae and inserts at the first rib dorsally to the scalenus anterior muscle.

 The triangle between the scalenus anterior muscle, the scalenus medius muscle and the first rib form the interscalene triangle.
 The subclavian artery and the brachial plexus pass through this gap.
 In contrary, the subclavian vein runs ventrally from the scalenus anterior muscle.

 A too narrow interscalene triangle compresses the brachial plexus and subclavian artery (Scalene syndrome) causing paresthesia, more rarely circulatory disturbances (e.g. edema, ischemia) and pain.
 Typically the ulnar side and the little finger are affected.